baetyl/baetyl/doc/us-en/tutorials/Message-synchronize-with-iothub-through-remote-module.md

 ![Baetyl successfully load Hub、Remote](../../images/tutorials/remote/remote-start.png)

-In addition, we can execute the command `docker ps` to view the list of docker containers currently running on the system.
+In addition, we can execute the command `docker stats` to view the list of docker containers currently running on the system.

 ![View the list of docker containers currently running](../../images/tutorials/remote/docker-ps-after-remote-start.png)